WisconsinRobotics/WRoverPlayground/src/wrover_status_light/ServiceIntro.md

 # About ROS Services

+After completing the Topics training, you should be familiar with the following:
+- Writing and running ROS nodes
+- Applications and implementations for publishers and subscribers
+- Debug tools such as `rqt_graph` and `rqt_plot`

+After completing the ROS Service training, you should be familiar with:
+- What at ROS service is
+- Purpose of ROS services
+- Writing and running ROS server and clients
+- Defining custom service types

 ## What is a ROS Service?
 Services are another form of communication between different ROS nodes.
 Common uses of services include sending requests for specific pieces of data, or notify another node to perform specific actions.
 A good way to conceptualize a service is as a remote function call.